 In cases such as a divorce, any title change must match the divorce agreement.

 Most states charge a sales tax on any car title changes.
 However, some states will waive the tax if a divorce order accompanies the application for title change.
-Check with the DMV in your state.

 Changing title to show a charitable donation

 Removing your name from the title is the same if you’re donating the car to charity.

 In this case, you would sign the back of the title certificate as "seller."
 The charitable organization, or a representative of it, would sign the title as "buyer", with a sale price of $0.